-Last year was our 15th season and we are looking forward to another productive and educational experience.
+2019 was our 15th season and we are looking forward to opening up the site again.
 Whether you come up for an hour or stay for the day the views are great.
 Green Ridge has been designated an Important Bird Area by Portland Audubon and many passerines move through as well.
 Contact David Vick at either (541-923-6943 or email@example.com if you would like to volunteer to help staff the site or have other questions.

 Roads are good to the site, paved and gravel, the trail to the site is about 1/4 mile and the views are fantastic.
 We annually record up to 16 species of raptors and have counted up to 500 birds on our best day.
 You do not have to be an expert hawk identifier.
 If you can find the birds in the sky, you are a great help.
 We staff the site between 10:00 AM and 5:00 PM weather permitting, but you can stay only as long as you want.
 Volunteers join up with experienced surveyors and everyone carpools to the official location.
 No experience is required and it is great fun!
 Learn how to identify various hawks in flight.